-While technology has evolved due to supercomputers, some of the famous traders have continued using simple technical analysis.
+While technology has developed because of supercomputers, some of the famous traders have continued using simple technical analysis.

 However, other hedge funds have moved to high-frequency trading(HFT).
 In the first place, why trade manually when you can use a computer to buy and sell stocks for you?

-You may have thought that hedge funds have superpowers that enabled them to exclusively create money from stocks.
+You may have thought that hedge funds have superpowers that enabled them to only create money from stocks.

 However, they are just like us who use technical analysis to help them in their trading.

 Well, let’s go away from the topic and talk about traders who use technical analysis.
-I did a lot of research because it seems that a hedge fund is mysterious.
+I did a lot of research because a hedge fund is mysterious.

 Martin Schwartz is famous in Wall Street because he brought up his hedge fund from a $40,000 account to $20,000,000.
-He advocated the use of moving averages for technical analysis.
+He advocated the use of most important moving averages for technical analysis.

 He revealed his trading style in this video.